QAConv: Question Answering on Informative Conversations: Experimental Results

 \subsubsection{Retrieval Models}

-Two retrieval baselines are investigated in this paper: BM25 and DPR-wiki.
+Two retrieval baselines are investigated in this paper: BM25 and DPR-wiki~\citep{karpukhin-etal-2020-dense}.
 The BM25 retriever is a bag-of-words retrieval function weighted by term frequency and inverse document frequency.
-The DPR-wiki model is a BERT-based~\citep{devlin2018bert} dense retriever model trained for open-domain QA tasks, learning to retrieve the most relevant Wikipedia passage.
-We trained the DPR-wiki model by sharing the passage encoder and question encoder, and we reduce the dimension of the dense representations from 768 to 128 with one fully connected layer to speed up whole retrieval process.
+The DPR-wiki model is a BERT-based dense retriever model trained for open-domain QA tasks, learning to retrieve the most relevant Wikipedia passage.